 That’s me holding a baby alligator in Louisiana.

 Then I realized, well, uh, I’m in the midst of tackling some fears right now so I might as well get personal here.
-The Exposure Fear in me is resisting!
+The Exposure Fear in me is resisting telling you about it!

 Here’s the story and how I’m tackling those fears.
 And I’m not referring to holding the alligator you see in the photo.
 That was easy.